GoogleFeud/ts-runtime-checks/README.md

 #### Assert<Type, ReturnValue>

 The `Assert` marker asserts that a value is of the provided type by adding **validation code** that gets executed during runtime.
-If the value doesn't match the type, the code will either return a value or throw an error, depending on what `ResolveType` is.
+If the value doesn't match the type, the code will either return a value or throw an error, depending on what `ReturnValue` is.

 **Example:**